-- Format GPS units can be either UTM (Universal Transverse Mercator) or Latitude/Longitude coordinates. - GPS Test pressing this will return to the screen in Figure 4-21. - Serial Port Power the serial port on the back of the Display Unit can output power, thereby enabling a single cable to be used for the GPS (power and data).
-When you purchase the GPS from Sensors & Software, this cable is included.
+- Format GPS units can be either UTM (Universal Transverse Mercator) or Latitude/Longitude coordinates - GPS Test pressing this will return to the screen in Figure 4-22 - Serial Port Power the serial port on the back of the Display Unit can output power, thereby enabling a single cable to be used for the GPS (power and data).
+When you purchase a GPS from Sensors & Software, this cable is included.
 However, if you use a 3rd party GPS, you need to determine if the GPS can accept power via the serial port.
-Check the pin-out diagram in Section 2.2.2

-Pressing the On button will turn power to the serial port on, but it will display a warning message first Figure 4-24.
+Pressing the On button will turn power to the serial port on, but it will display a warning message first (Figure 4-25).
 Press Off to disable power to the serial port.

-]

-accept power over the serial ca to the GPS remains on until tur system reboot) or the GPS mo ion with a GPS not designed to ble may damage the GPS.
-Power rned off in this menu (even after ode is set to Internal or Off.
-See ure you want to enable power?
+WARNING: Enabling this optio accept power over the serial cal to the GPS remains on until tur system reboot) or the GPS mo manual for details.
+Are you su ole may damage the G ned off in this menu (e de is set to Internal or PS.
+Power even after Off.
+See

 Yes No

-Ye 25 Ν lo
+Y es No

-Figure 4-24: Warning message about enabling power to the serial port
+Figure 4-25: Warning message about enabling power to the serial port